-The founders Mudassir Sheikha, Magnus Olsson and Abdulla Elyas created a cab – booking app which revolutionised the transportation industry in 15 countries, created 4000+ jobs and gave a source of livelihood to the 1 million+ captains (as Careem calls its cab drivers) it employs.
+The founders Mudassir Sheikha, Magnus Olsson, and Abdulla Elyas created a cab – booking app which revolutionized the transportation industry in 15 countries, created 4000+ jobs and gave a source of livelihood to the 1 million+ captains (as Careem calls its cab drivers) it employs.

 This Dubai- based startup boasts of 30 million registered users spread over 120 cities.

 This acquisition is a notable turning point for Uber as it prepares to launch its IPO shortly which is touted to create history at the New York Stock Exchange.

 Related Resource: Taxi App Trends in The Beginning of 2019

 What is Harmonica?
 A dating portal?
 No

 This first of its kind Egyptian app which has been painstakingly marketed as not a dating app but a medium to find your life – partner approaches matrimony scientifically.